DroidZeroCodes/Payroll_System/README.md

-# MotorPh Payroll System
+# MotorPH Payroll System

-This project is a payroll management system for made for MotorPh.
+This project is a payroll management system made for MotorPh.
 It features user management, employee management, attendance and leave management, and payroll management.
-This systems version includes various roles and permissions which include:
+This system version includes various roles and permissions which include:
 - IT Admin,
 - HR Admin,
 - Payroll Admin, and
 - Employee.

-Note: MotorPh is a fictional company made for the purpose of learning for students in Mapua Malayan Digital College (MMDC).
+Note: MotorPh is a fictional company made to learn for students in Mapua Malayan Digital College (MMDC).

 ## Documentation